 Feasibility Review

-The City of Austin recommends that wireless providers conduct a feasibility review for all potential Small Cell node sites prior to submitting a permit application.
+The City of Austin recommends that wireless providers conduct a feasibility review for all potential Small Cell node sites before submitting a permit application.
 This step is optional.
 Node sites will not be reserved until the permit is submitted.

 Use the feasibility review example (PDF) to prepare site requests.